Kentico/xperience-by-kentico-community-rest/docs/Usage-Guide.md

 | TopN      | The number of objects to retrieve                                                        | topn=20                               |
 | PageSize  | The number of objects per page                                                           | pagesize=5                            |
 | Page      | The page to retrieve, where 0 is the first page                                          | page=2                                |

-The response of this request matches the format of [GetAllResponse](/src/Models/Responses/GetAllResponse.cs):

-- TotalRecords: The number of total records returned by the query
-- Objects: The list of retrieved objects
-- NextUrl: When [paging results](#paging-results), this property will contain the absolute URL of the next page of objects if there are more results

 Sample requests and responses: